 - 10. Symmetry detection prints out the Schönflies symbol, the generators, and much more.
-Scroll up your window if you want to see the details. - 11. desy does its work and the main menu is printed again, now with the right symmetry D{6h} :
+Scroll up your window if you want to see the details. - 11. desy does its work and the main menu is printed again, now with the right symmetry D{0h}:

+'''

-SPECIFICATION OF MOLECULAR GEOMETRY (#ATOMS=12 SYMMETRY=d6h) YOU MAY USE ONE OF THE FOLLOWING COMMANDS :
+SPECIFICATION OF MOLECULAR GEOMETRY (#ATOMS=12 SYMMETRY=d6h) YOU MAY USE ONE OF THE FOLLOWING COMMANDS:

+'''

 12. Next typical step is to provide internal coordinates.
-That is not needed for single point calculations, but since we are already here, and since one never knows if a geometry optimization will follow, and (finally) since you will be asked if you really do not want to use internal coordinates when leaving this menu afterwards, a simple is something you should get used to do at this point.
+That is not needed for single point calculations, but since we are already here, and since one never knows if a geometry optimization will follow, and (finally) since you will be asked if you really do not want to use internal coordinates when leaving this menu afterwards, a simple ired is something you should get used to do at this point.

-13. Now we are done with this menu and proceed to the next one by entering which is assigned automatically, is def-SV(P) - see chapter 5.7 about basis sets and their quality.
+13. Now we are done with this menu and proceed to the next one by entering

 14. Next menu is the atomic attributes menu, here you usually will just change the basis set.
-The default basis set, all 12 atoms have a basis set assigned.
+The default basis set, which is assigned automatically, is def-SV(P) - see chapter 6.7 about basis sets and their quality.